uchilaka/docs/api/reference.md

 PATCH /[project]/users/[id]
 ```

-@TODO DO WE WANT TO SUPPORT CSV OF PKs HERE TOO?

 :::tip NOTE
 **PATCH** will partially update the item with the provided data, any missing fields will be ignored.
 :::